raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 The algorithm we are describing is a classic recursive divide-and-conquer, and it's exactly what `multirec` was designed to do.
 So we'll implement it together.

-Let's begin with a naïve representation for squares, a two-demenional array.
+Let's begin with a naïve representation for squares, a two-dimensional array.
 For example, we would represent the square:

 ```
 ⚪️⚪️⚪️⚪️